Bariloche vs. Queenstown: The World's Two Best Lake-and-Mountain Towns Compared

 Both get 150+ days of rain/snow per year

 Bariloche gets heavier snow.
 Queenstown gets more wind.
-Both have Patagonian-style weather changes — four seasons in one day is a running joke in both locations.
+Both bring Patagonian-style weather swings — four seasons in one day is a running joke in both locations.

 Winner: Draw.